keboola/component-cnb-exchange-rates/component_config/configuration_description.md

 ## Extractor for the CNB exchange rates

-This extractor allows you to download the exchange rates from the central bank of the Czech Republic
+This extractor allows you to download the exchange rates from the central bank of the Czech Republic.

 <br/>